jinq0123/grpc_cb/doc/README.md

 C++ callback implementation of gRPC.

 # Design

+## Templated interface
+grpc_cb interface is templated by request and response message types while grpc_cb_core is non-templated which only accept message string.
+The generated code is templated to inforce message type check.

+## `CompletionQueueTag`
 CompletionQueueTag is the element of CompletionQueue.
 On completion, ```CompletionQueueTag``` is poped, and ```DoComplete()``` is called, and then got deleted.